peter6055/truedevtools.com/README.md

 #### Use docker-compose
 1. Clone the repository
-2. Run `docker-compose up -d --build` to build and start the container
+2. Run `docker compose up -d --build` to build and start the container
 3. Open `http://localhost:3000` in your browser